Alf Andersen, Product Manager Jiffy Pots, talks to Rasmus Moth at Biosund in Denmark. He explains how he grows organic herbs and vegetables.

 Biosund switched to Jiffy Pots

-We actually started last year, says Rasmus, on a small scale, about 10000 pieces.
-This year we are doing much more.
-We started off with traditional plastic pots, but quite early in the process we switched to Jiffy pots.
+For edible plants, we started off with traditional plastic pots, but quite early in the process we started trying Jiffy Pots.
+We actually started on a small scale, about 10.000 Jiffy Pots.
+In 2020 we were doing much more.
 It was actually my personal idea.
 I had a bit of a discussion with the rest of the company, but in my opinion that makes the best looking product.
 If you grow something that is 100% organic, you also need to have a pot that looks organic.
 You can’t put it in a plastic pot in my opinion.
 That’s not very organic.
-A customer that tested our product told us not to use plastic pots, but use some kind of degradable pot.
-Actually, we could see last year that we had quite good success, and we just scaled it up quite big this year.
+Actually, we could see last year that we had quite good sales, and we just scaled it up quite big this year.

 I would say, for the production we need to think in a different way when you do it in a Jiffy.
 Because, when you have done it in a normal plastic pot for over thirty years, you would know how a plastic pot works.
 But you don’t know how a peat pot works.
-So, if we are behind schedule with watering, we need to think a little.
-When a peat pot gets dry, it gets dry.
-We learned from our mistakes.
+So, we need to re-educate ourselves by trial and error, and in cooperation with Jiffy.

 When you come up with a new product line, it’s very hard to get it installed into people’s minds that this is actually the best for the environment and the most sustainable way of handling production.
 To convince them not to use plastic, because in people’s mind plastics are still the best.
 But in the end of the day, here you don’t damage any roots or anything, because they’re already in the pots.
 So this way of growing plants is priority.